 Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis and securities lending arrangements.
 We borrow from various banks on a demand basis with company-owned and customer securities pledged as collateral.
 The value of customer-owned securities used as collateral is not reflected in the consolidated statement of financial condition.

-Our uncommitted secured lines of credit at June 30, 2015 totaled \$780.0 million with four banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
-The availability of our uncommitted lines are subject to approval by the individual banks each time an advance is requested and may be denied.
-Our peak daily borrowing was \$543.3 million during the six months ended June 30, 2015.
+Our uncommitted secured lines of credit at December 31, 2015, totaled \$980.0 million with six banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
+The availability of our uncommitted lines is subject to approval by the individual banks each time an advance is requested and may be denied.
+Our peak daily borrowing on our uncommitted secured lines was \$496.5 million during the year ended December 31, 2015.
 There are no compensating balance requirements under these arrangements.

-At June 30, 2015, short-term borrowings from banks were \$465.6 million at an average rate of 1.00%, which were collateralized by company-owned securities valued at \$748.1 million.
+Any borrowings on secured lines of credit are day-to-day and are generally utilized to finance certain fixed income securities.
+At December 31, 2015, our outstanding uncommitted secured lines of credit of \$30.0 million were collateralized by company-owned securities valued at \$248.5 million.

-During 2014, we entered into a Credit Agreement, as amended, (the "Agreement) with Stifel Bank and Trust ("Stifel Bank"), a wholly-owned subsidiary of the Parent.
+During 2015, we entered into a Credit Agreement, as amended, (the "Agreement") with Stifel Bank and Trust ("Stifel Bank"), a wholly-owned subsidiary of the Parent.
 Under the terms of the Agreement, Stifel Bank is providing our company with a \$95.0 million revolving credit facility.
-The credit facility expires in September 2015.
+The outstanding balance at December 31, 2015 was \$95.0 million and is included in short-term borrowings in the consolidated statement of financial condition.
+The credit facility expires in September 2016.
 The borrowings are secured with company-owned securities pledged as collateral.
 The applicable interest rate under the revolving credit facility is calculated as a per annum rate equal to the Eurocurrency Rate plus 1.50%.
-At June 30, 2015, there were no advances outstanding on the revolving credit facility.
+See note 15 for further discussion of our related party transactions.